directus/directus/docs/cloud/accounts.md

 ![Manage Account](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/managing-your-account-20220225A.webp)

-Update your name and email at any time by following these steps:
+To update your name or email, follow the steps below.

 1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
 2. Toggle <span mi icon prmry>edit</span> to allow edits.